mike-law/mike-law.github.io/docs/index.markdown

 # Research

 1. Uniqueness of asymptotically cylindrical steady gradient Ricci solitons.
 Preprint. [[arXiv]](https://arxiv.org/abs/2505.20576)

+__Status (Sept 5, 2025).__ An issue with Lemma 3.11 affects Proposition 3.6 and the results depending on it, so the paper's main claims __do not currently hold as written__.
+The lemma was adapted from Ref.
+[25]; upon re-examination, the formulation used here is incorrect.
+Any errors are my own.
+Other sections remain accurate conditional on a correct proof of Proposition 3.6.
+I will update the arXiv once a correction is either available or seems beyond reach.

 2. Drift-harmonic functions with polynomial growth on asymptotically paraboloidal manifolds.
 Preprint. [[arXiv]](https://arxiv.org/abs/2501.05119)
 3. Concavity for elliptic and parabolic equations in locally symmetric spaces with nonnegative curvature (with Shrey Aryan). <em>Calc.
 Var.
 Partial Differential Equations.</em> Vol. 64, No. 202, 2025. [[journal]](https://link.springer.com/article/10.1007/s00526-025-03049-8) [[arXiv]](https://arxiv.org/abs/2403.16783)
 4. Positive mass and Dirac operators on weighted manifolds and smooth metric measure spaces (with Isaac M. Lopez and Daniel Santiago). <em>J. Geom.
 Phys.</em> Vol. 209, No. 105386, 2025. [[journal]](https://www.sciencedirect.com/science/article/abs/pii/S0393044024002870) [[arXiv]](https://arxiv.org/abs/2312.15441)